-The Vail Collection is available for use in the reading room of the Institute Archives and Special Collections, located in the Hayden Library, room 14N-118.
+The Vail Collection is available for use in the Distinctive Collections Reading Room, located at 14N-118.

 Searching the collection

 The books, journals, and pamphlets in the Vail Collection are searchable in Barton, the MIT Libraries’ public catalog.
 For those interested in searching only the Vail Collection, a dedicated “Vail-only” search screen is available.

 Books that appear in Barton with the shelf location “Noncirculating Collection 1” can generally be retrieved within an hour, and made available for use in the reading room.
 Books with the shelf location “Noncirculating Collection 3” require at least 24 hours notice for retrieval.

 The most efficient way to request specific titles is via our “Ask Distinctive Collections” web form.
 In the “What is your question” box, please give the book’s call number and title, and let us know when you’d like to visit.